DONOR SPOTLIGHT: Jim and Rita Sheinin

 What is distinctive and special about Apollo’s Fire?

 Rita: “It all starts with Jeannette… She is the heartbeat and creative center of AF.
-AF plays with enthusiasm and, yes, passion.
-They create narratives reflecting the Baroque and other periods in their cultural/historical context.
-They focus on various countries and choose fresh and unfamiliar music in addition to known classics.”
+She creates programs reflecting the Baroque and other periods in their cultural/historical context in addition to known classics.
+AF plays with enthusiasm and, yes, passion.”

 What do you think Apollo’s Fire can add to the already thriving Chicago area music scene?